PraneetDutta/PraneetDutta.github.io/README.md

 # Hi, I'm Praneet!

 I'm a Research Engineer @ Google DeepMind working on brining the benefits of AI to the world.
-Prior to this I was working on an exactly similar role @ Google Cloud.
+Prior to this I was working on an similar role @ Google Cloud, with enterprise customers

 ![A Snap from London](/assets/img/deepmind_home_page.jpg)